 "Sexual assault" refers to engaging in any form of sexual contact or conduct with another without that person's clear, knowing, and voluntary consent.
 It is the responsibility of the person seeking to initiate sexual contact or conduct to affirmatively obtain such consent.
 It is not the responsibility of the intended recipient of such sexual contact to affirmatively deny such consent.
-For purposes of this Policy, acts of sexual assault are classified into two categories: Level 1 and Level 2.
+For purposes of this Policy, acts of sexual assault are classified into two categories: Level 1 and Level 2: